CodingLL25/hangman-mini-game/README.md

 ## User Stories
 ### First Time Visiter Goals:
   __As a First Time Visitor...__
-  - I want to be able to understand the programs primary purpose
+  - I want to be able to understand the programs primary purpose.
-  - I want to be able to navigate through the program easily
+  - I want to be able to navigate through the program easily.
-  - I want to be able to interact with the program with ease
+  - I want to be able to interact with the program with ease.
-  - I want to see visual effects to stay engaged (i.e. use of colors)
+  - I want to see visual effects to stay engaged (i.e. use of colors).
-  - I want to be kept up to date of my progress (correctly guessed letters, incorrect guesses)
+  - I want to be kept up to date of my progress (correctly guessed letters, incorrect guesses).
 ### Frequent Visitor Goals:
   __As Frequent Visitor...__
-  - I want to be able to guess different words
+  - I want to be able to guess different words.

 ## Features
   - __When the program is loaded__